stuartshay/nyc-landmarks-vector-db/memory-bank/activeContext.md

    - Developed ID standardization logic for both PDF and Wikipedia content
    - Added verification capabilities to validate ID formatting

+6. **Development Tool Integration**
+   - Installed and configured the Context7 MCP server for retrieving up-to-date documentation
+   - Set up the MCP configuration to use the npm package `@upstash/context7-mcp`
+   - Added the server to `cline_mcp_settings.json` with proper configuration
+   - Tested the server functionality by retrieving React hooks documentation
+   - Enhanced the development workflow with access to current library documentation

 ### Recent Testing and Verification

 1. **Wikipedia Import Testing**